-BURNER | OR 2 WARNING FLAME NOT DETECTED
+BURNER 1, 2, 3 OR 4 WARNING FLAME NOT DETECTED

 The flame sensor has failed to detect a burner flame indicating that the burner has failed to light, there is a problem with the flame sensing circuitry or the dryer is not getting burner fuel.
-The message will distinguish between burner 1 and 2.
+The lowest burner is number one, and the top burner would be number four on a four fan dryer.